charstorm/linkitall/README.md

 ./linkitall --help
 ```

-To make the tool available globally, it is required to add the directory path to PATH environment variable.
+To make the tool available globally, it is required to add the directory path to the PATH environment variable.

 ```bash
 export PATH="$PATH:/path/to/linkitall/src/"